Kurimoto Japanese Garden

 About This Web Site

-This is a photography webpage whose subject is the Kurimoto Japanese Garden.
+This is a photography and haiku webpage whose subject is the Kurimoto Japanese Garden.
 It is NOT the official Kurimoto Japanese Garden website.
 The official Kurimoto site has excellent information about many of the particular design elements of the garden.
-This webpage is meant to serve as a compliment to the official site.

 The Kurimoto garden is the creation of the late Tadashi Kubo, Kubo and Associates, Osaka, Japan.
 It was implemented by his representative Kozo Mitani.
 Each person visiting the garden forms his or her own interpretations.
 The garden occupies five acres.
 It is one of only a few Japanese gardens established in northern latitudes.
 Its central feature is a large pond around which many other features are displayed.
 Several Azumayas [sheltered gazebos] look onto the pond, each from a different elevation, distance and perspective.
 The garden contains numerous stone lanterns, each one a unique design.